industrial-edge/iih-essentials-getting-started/README.md

 ## Usage

 Once the IIH Essentials app is configured and data is availalbe from a running PLC, process data is collected.
-Now the data can be retrieved via a REST-API by appsl like Performance Insight or Notifier.
+Now the data can be retrieved via a REST-API by apps like Performance Insight or Notifier.

 ## Documentation